Netatmo: WeatherMap

-The smart home weather stations of users who share their outdoor data are displayed on the WeatherMap, an open-access map that displays temperatures, wind information and levels of rainfall.
+The home weather stations of users who share their outdoor data are displayed on the WeatherMap, an open-access map that displays temperatures, wind information and levels of rainfall.

 In 2018, Norway's public weather service YR began to use WeatherMap to improve its forecasts for people in Norway, Sweden, Finland and Denmark.

 Co-developed products

 Through its ‘with Netatmo' program, the company partners with construction companies to develop products incorporated into the infrastructure of individual homes, in areas such as new builds or renovation.

 In January 2018, Netatmo worked with French company Legrand to co-create and launch various internet-connected switches and sockets through which lighting, roller shutters and electric devices can be remotely controlled from a smartphone or vocally.

 In July 2018, Netatmo launched products which allows Velux roof windows, blinds and roller shutters to be operated remotely and automatically.

-With the Muller group, Netatmo co-created an electric-radiator connection module designed to regulate smart heating systems room by room.
+With the Muller group, Netatmo co-created an electric-radiator connection module designed to regulate heating systems for home automation room by room.